What is a CD?

 When is a Savings Account the Better Choice?

 If you withdraw your money from your CD before it matures, chances are you’ll be charged a penalty.
 How much you’ll be charged varies, but in most cases, you’ll have to sacrifice a certain amount of APY you’ve earned.
 Before you set up a CD, you’ll want to learn more about the penalties for early withdrawal, so you know what to expect in that case.
-Again, CDs offer the best results for those who don’t intend to use the money they deposit.
-If you foresee a need for those funds, consider sticking with a traditional savings account.
+Again, CDs offer the best results for those who don’t intend to use the money they deposit; they’re setting it aside for last-minute retirement savings, school, etc. If you foresee a need for those funds, consider sticking with a traditional savings account.

 Learn More About a CD with Public Service Credit Union